13. Paths Cross

 Most of the people in Luci’s neighborhood didn’t have bank accounts; they relied on debit cards and ATMs.

 If anyone happened to have a check that needed cashing?
-Cash it at the pawn shop, for a fee of course.

 Luci had a real bank account now, having moved up in the world since meeting Rico.

-He told her, “Chica, it doesn't matter what you wear to the bank.
-Just go casual, like you’ve done this before.”
 Pointed at the satchel, adding, “They’re gonna give you a chunk of money the size of a brick.
-You don’t wanna jam that into your little purse so bring the bag.”
+You don’t wanna jam that into your little purse, so bring the bag.”

 Kissed her and patted her butt cheek and said he would see her later, when she got back from the bank.

-The bundle was 10 straps of 100 bills each, and about the size of a brick.
+About the size of a brick.
 A surprisingly solid brick.

-And just like that it was done.
+And just like that, it was done.

 Bank Lady reassembled the bundle, which went into the zippered envelope, which went into the satchel, which went over Luci’s shoulder.

-Grinning ear to ear as she exited the bank, thinking maybe this is what it felt like to be a movie star.
+Grinning ear to ear as she exited the bank, thinking maybe this was what it was like to be a movie star, unable to resist putting some extra hip action into the walk to the corolla.

 Rico was quite the guy.

 Had a sweet, beautiful girlfriend.
-Friends and acquaintances.
-Respect.

-He had become a genuine, positive force in the world.
-Probably fit right in with Luke and Leia and the rebellion.
+Rico had become a genuine, positive force in the world.

 Henry from Poughkeepsie, on the other hand?